aaronpk/Caterpillar/README.md

 Usage
 -----

+The working example in the `example` folder is explained in more detail below.

 ### Queuing Tasks

 To queue a task, first create a new `Caterpillar` object and pass in the beanstalkd tube name you want to use, as well as the beanstalkd server and a path to write log files.